2018 WCRP workshop: The Earth’s Energy Imbalance and its implications (EEI)

 13 – 16 November 2018, Toulouse, France

-The preliminary programme in PDF is available.
+The final programme and abstracts in PDF are both available.
 Please find below.

 Scientific Organization Team